 from the skin very effectively and insulate well, they dry fast

-but aren't not so good at being odor resistant, they may be
+but aren't not so good at being odor resistant, they may

-treated to make them more so.
+be treated to make them more so.

 Men's synthetic | Women's synthetic

-Outer Layer - Jackets, Pants, Bibs, Coveralls, Salopettes, Dungarees
+Jackets, Pants, Bibs, Coveralls, Overalls, Dungarees

 Getting the biggest, warmest jacket you can isn't always the best thing to do.
 Separate jacket and pants work well but there is the possibility of exposure of the midriff during bending and stretching movements.
-Bibs, dungarees or salopettes are higher to avoid this and that extra front and possibly back panel give valuable additional insulation, they are also easily taken off again which helps when emerging into the warm sunshine!
+Bibs or dungarees are higher to avoid this and that extra front and possibly back panel give valuable additional insulation, they are also easily taken off again which helps when emerging into the warm sunshine!
 All-in-one coveralls give the best insulation if all other factors are the same and may be the best choice for less active jobs.

 The most variable layer between the base and outer allows for additional finer tuning of the level of insulation for different jobs and to personal preference.
 It can also be the outer layer alone or with another insulating layer underneath, two (or three) thin layers can be warmer than one thicker one while being less bulky and more versatile with it.
-As with the base layer avoid cotton, heavy cotton sweatshirts might seem a good idea but they are less effective than fleece or synthetic padded insulation, they also hang on to sweat and become less effective in the process.
+As with the base layer avoid cotton, heavy cotton sweatshirts might seem a good idea but they are less effective than fleece or synthetic padded insulation, they hang on to sweat and become clammy and less effective in the process.